felipeneuwald/stressy/README.md

 # stressy

 stressy is a simple CPU stress test tool written in Go.
-It allows you to stress test your CPU cores by running intensive computations.
+It allows you to stress test your CPU cores by running intensive cryptographic computations.

 ## Features

 - Simple and lightweight CPU stress testing
-- Configurable number of CPU cores to stress
+- Configurable number of parallel workers
+- Configurable test duration with support for indefinite testing
+- Environment variable configuration support
 - Available as both binary and Docker container
-- Cross-platform support (Linux, macOS, Windows)
+- Cross-platform support (Linux, macOS, Windows, FreeBSD, NetBSD, OpenBSD)
 - Multi-architecture support (AMD64, ARM64)

 ## Installation